|Volume Fifty-two — Article 3||Volume 52 | Home|

-All good theology must have the elements of distinction and union in the doctrines of the Persons of the Trinity, the two natures of Christ, and soteriology.
+All good theology must have the elements of distinction and union in the doctrines of the Persons of the Godhead, the two natures of Christ, and soteriology.
 In soteriology, dispensationalism fails to preserve the necessary union between law and grace, Old Testament and New Testament, justification and sanctification.
 It often falls into the error of saying that an unsanctified man may still be justified, or of saying that a man cannot lose salvation even by willful and persistent sin.
 This is real antinomianism.

 What does the great doctrine of justification by faith say to all these forms of antinomianism?